ScreenshotsCloud/screenshotscloud-java/README.md

 ## Installation

-Use the `Urlkit.java` class to implement ScreenshotsCloud functionality in your Java project.
+Use the `Screenshotscloud.java` class to implement ScreenshotsCloud functionality in your Java project.

 Once installed you can generate screenshots as follows: